juampe/docker-pi-hole-dot/README.md

 The enhancement is the the unbound daemon configured to use DNS over TLS (DoT)

-## DoT unbound upstream configuration
+## DoT Uzºnbound upstream configuration

 👉The unbound DoT upstream can be configured by the **DOT_UPSTREAM** environment variable